lyrasoft/throttle/README.md

 ## Pre-lock and serialize key

-If you want to acquire a lock and store it then stop current process, pass this lock to queue or other process, you can acquire lock first and serialize the key.
+If you want to acquire a lock and store it then stop current process, pass this lock to queue or other process, so that we can run a long task later, you can acquire lock first and serialize the key.
 (Note: Lock object itself is not serializable)

 ```php
 use Symfony\Component\Lock\Key;